contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Help members experience the blessings of discovering their ancestors and performing temple ordinances on their behalf.
 These experiences are especially important for those learning the gospel, new and returning members, and those preparing to receive a recommend for proxy baptisms and confirmations.
 * Help members prepare to receive temple ordinances and make temple covenants.
 * Participate in temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).
-* Serve in a local family history center when assigned (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-family-history-centers)).
+* Serve in a local FamilySearch center when assigned (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-familysearch-centers)).

 ### 25.2.5 Ward Council